-AHRQ has prepared a PSO Certification for Initial Listing form for any entity that wants to become a listed PSO.
+AHRQ has prepared a PSO Certification for Initial Listing Form for any entity that wants to become a listed PSO.
 Prior to completing and submitting this form, AHRQ encourages entities to contact the PSO Program.
 Applications can be submitted at any time.

 - A PSO's initial date of listing

-PSOs are encouraged to refer to the following sections of the Patient Safety Rule for more information on the Bona Fide Contracts Requirement:
+- PSOs are encouraged to refer to the following sections of the Patient Safety Rule for more information on the Bona Fide Contracts Requirement:

 A listing with AHRQ automatically expires after 3 years if it is not renewed.
-PSOs must submit Certification for Continued Listing no later than 75 days before the expiration of the 3-year period.
+PSOs must submit the Certification for Continued Listing Form no later than 75 days before the expiration of the 3-year period.
 Before submitting the form, AHRQ will contact the PSO to schedule at least two calls to review the PSO's progress in meeting those requirements.
-These discussions will begin approximately six months before the listing expires.
+These discussions will begin approximately 6 months before the listing expires.

-See Sections 3.102(b)(1)(ii) of the rule for more information.
+See Section 3.102(b)(1)(ii) of the Patient Safety Rule for more information.

 As required by section 3.102(a)(1)(vi) of the Patient Safety Rule, a PSO must promptly notify the Secretary during its period of listing if it can no longer comply with any of its attestations and the applicable requirements or if there have been any changes in the accuracy of the information submitted for listing.
 A PSO must notify AHRQ of all such changes, whether major or minor (examples include, but are not limited to, acquisition of the PSO or its parent organization by a health insurance issuer; change or addition of a parent organization; change in address, phone number or other contact information; new PSO Point of Contact or Authorized Official).
 This is an administrative form which is used by a PSO to notify AHRQ of such changes.